codermarcel/SimpleController/README.md

 	/**
 	 * Example of binding a name to a route
-	 * Responds to request to GET /bind-example
+	 * Responds to requests to GET /bind-example
 	 *
 	 * {@link http://silex.sensiolabs.org/doc/providers/url_generator.html#usage}
 	 */